Pianos

 keyboard, just as though a piano were a guitar laid flat on its back.

-Photo: Looking from
+Photo: (Below) Looking from

-the case, you can see the strings stretched taut across the sturdy
+the back of a piano, under the lid and into the case, you can see the strings stretched taut across the sturdy

 cast-iron frame.
 The long bass strings are on the right in this picture